Sziperd/Portfolio/README.md

 # Portfolio
 Wszystkie dotychczasowe projekty warte uwagi tworzone na uczelni lub poza nią

-This is the place where I'm uploading my current projects that are somehow worthy, created at the university or outside of it.
+This is the place where I'm uploading my current projects that are somehow worthy, created at the university.
 You can also take look at the pictures that I included, mostly named "...screenshot" .